How to Disagree Well: Rule 1: Listen Fairly

 And keep in mind Rule 4: Speak your mind.

-What I am saying is that we should try to understand the other person and personalize how we speak to them in ways that are best for them, respecting their individuality.
+saying is that we should try to understand the other person and personalize how we speak to them in ways that are best for them

 Finally, the temptation might be to condemn those who require more listening to than others, but I ask instead that we be patient with it and try to understand why it's best to start with listening.
 After all, as much as I think it unwise and even a bit silly to pretend you believe something you don't just to be contrary, I myself am prone to that temptation.
 For me, due to basically luck in encountering the right information, it helped me realize we should be focused on finding the truth.

 But the opposite way of thinking can lead to that too or can also lead to naivete, and we shouldn't condemn each other for being different.
 Instead, we should encourage truth-seeking in debate, regardless of personality, and kindness.

 And who is to say that there isn't a contrarian in everybody?

 I don't know yet, but my running theory is that listening first is the wise course of action with everybody